Alcoholic drinks are inevitably going to bump up your calorie count, but some tipples are less deadly than others!

 From a refreshing gin and tonic, to tequila on the rocks or an ice cold beer there are so many low calorie alcoholic drink options.
 You just need to know what you are looking for.
 With this break down of low calorie alcoholic drinks, you’ll never have to say no to a catch-up over cocktails or feel guilty heading to the bar after work for a quick drink with your colleagues.

 So what are we waiting for?!
-Let’s find a happy hour – and quick!
+Let’s find a happy hour and order one of these low

 Skinny Moscow Mule – 80 calories